About Wim Jurg

 From 2002 through 2011 he was director of the Dutch union of writers and translators (since a name change known as Auteursbond, Authors’ Union).
 From 2017 through 2022 he was a board member of the Authors’ Union.

 He was a board member of the Writers’ School in Amsterdam (Schrijversvakschool) and PEN Netherlands.
 At the moment he is a board member of the Authors’ Union and PEN Emergency Fund.

 He performed as a musician, for instance in the Gebirtig Trio.
-He wrote a few plays, some short stories, four novels and two non fiction books.
+He wrote a few plays, some short stories, four novels and four non fiction books.

 His publications include: